-Potosi is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Potosi is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Potosi who work in teaching (15.86%), personal care services (10.58%), and office and administrative support (8.93%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Potosi is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Potosi is a city of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Potosi who work in office and administrative support (10.75%), healthcare (8.88%), and teaching (8.68%).

-The per capita income in Potosi in 2010 was $14,624, which is low income relative to Missouri and the nation.
-This equates to an annual income of $58,496 for a family of four.
-Potosi also has one of the higher rates of people living in poverty in the nation, with 30.58% of its population below the federal poverty line.
+The per capita income in Potosi in 2018 was $21,420, which is middle income relative to Missouri, and lower middle income relative to the rest of the US.
+This equates to an annual income of $85,680 for a family of four.
+However, Potosi contains both very wealthy and poor people as well.

 The people who call Potosi home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Potosi residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Potosi include French , Irish, English, and Scottish.
+Important ancestries of people in Potosi include German, Irish, English, French, and Dutch.

 The most common language spoken in Potosi is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Polish and Italian.